Santa Fe Snyder

 Santa Fe Snyder Corporation was an independent oil and gas exploration and production company headquartered in Houston, Texas.
 The company was formed by the 1999 merger of Houston-based Santa Fe Energy Resources and Fort Worth-based Snyder Oil Corporation.
 Santa Fe Snyder merged with Devon Energy in August 2000.
+Devon Energy Corp., Oklahoma City, has agreed to acquire Santa Fe Snyder Corp., Houston, for about $3.35 billion in stock and assumed debt, in a deal creating one of the top five US independent oil and gas companies.
+Devon Chairman Larry Nichols says the combined company will be stronger to compete than either partner would be independently.
 Santa Fe Snyder was a publicly held company traded on the New York Stock Exchange under the ticker symbol SFS.